 The emphasis of the PP-MSOP program includes research, advanced clinical practice, and education courses that allow graduates to advance their skills and knowledge in these areas.
 Our vision is that our graduates will take a leadership role as the O&P profession moves towards entry-level master’s degree programs.

 The PP-MSOP program was approved by the Loma Linda University (LLU) Board of Trustees on December 12, 2007.
 The PP-MSOP program is the only one of its kind.
 Although NCOPE does not presently accredit post-professional educational programs; they were consulted during the development of this program.
-The PP-MSOP is the newest program in the Department of Physical Therapy (PT), School of Allied Health Professions.
-The SAHP boosts a total of 44 programs ranging from certificate to research-based doctorate programs; 14 of these programs are offered at a master’s or doctorate level.
-The SAHP recently celebrated 40 years of excellence while the university just celebrated its centennial anniversary.
-The PT department has offered a Post-Professional Master of Physical Therapy (PP-MPT) since 1994.
+The PP-MSOP and el-MSOP programs are the newest program in the Department of Physical Therapy (PT), School of Allied Health Professions.
+The School of Allied Health Professions recently celebrated 40 years of excellence while the university just celebrated its centennial anniversary.
 Come join this long tradition of rehabilitation excellence.

-Core courses in the PP-MSOP program will be taken with the PP-MPT students while the specialty classes will be profession-specific.
+Core courses in the PP-MSOP program are taken with the Master of Science in Rehabilitation. students while the specialty classes will be profession-specific.
 There are numerous advantages for post-professional programs in the field of rehabilitation to share core courses.
 In addition to sharing core curriculum, the PP-MSOP program also shares two co-directors: A licensed physical therapist for the core academic courses and a Board Certified Prosthetist Orthotist (CPO) for the clinical and profession specific courses.

 The program is offered in a Tuesday and Thursday evening format from 5:00 to 10:20 p.m.